dervaux/SheetMusicView/README.md

    - Click `Add Package`

 4. **Verify Installation**:
-   - In your project navigator, you should see `SwiftUIOSMD` under "Package Dependencies"
+   - In your project navigator, you should see `SheetMusicView` under "Package Dependencies"
    - The package will be automatically linked to your target

 ### Method 2: Package.swift Integration